kwhite2/git/lessons.md

 **Markdown** is the language used to format the plain text files in your Git-enabled repository.
 GitHub reads this language so that the markups made to the file are rendered when you view your file on the platform (i.e. #headers appears as headers, links are inserted).

+## Evaluation
+Which best describes Version Control:
+- a software installed on my local machine
+- a language for formatting plain text files
+- the practice of tracking and organizing the state of a file over time, as it changes*
+- a web-based plaform for storing and sharing files
+- a language that can be read and rendered by some web-based platforms
+- a version control software
+- a cloud-based software
+- refers to project folders as "repositories"

+Which best describe Git:
+- a software installed on my local machine*
+- a language for formatting plain text files
+- the practice of tracking and organizing the state of a file over time, as it changes
+- a web-based plaform for storing and sharing files
+- a language that can be read and rendered by some web-based platforms
+- a version control software*
+- a cloud-based software
+- refers to project folders as "repositories"*

+Which best describes GitHub:
+- a software installed on my local machine
+- a language for formatting plain text files
+- the practice of tracking and organizing the state of a file over time, as it changes
+- a web-based plaform for storing and sharing files*
+- a language that can be read and rendered by some web-based platforms
+- a version control software
+- a cloud-based software*
+- refers to project folders as "repositories"*

+Which best describes Markdown:
+- a software installed on my local machine
+- a language for formatting plain text files*
+- the practice of tracking and organizing the state of a file over time, as it changes
+- a web-based plaform for storing and sharing files
+- a language that can be read and rendered by some web-based platforms*
+- a version control software
+- a cloud-based software
+- refers to project folders as "repositories"

 # What You Can Do with Git and GitHub

 A [study of how Digital Humanists use GitHub](https://digitalscholarship.files.wordpress.com/2016/07/spirosmithdh2016githubpresentationfinal.pdf), conducted by Lisa Spiro and Sean Morey Smith, found that a wide range of users, including professors, research staff, graduate students, IT staff, and librarians commonly used the site in their DH work.
 They used GitHub for a diverse range of activities, such as: